AntoineAssal/School-Notes/COMP-346-OperatingSystems/Before Midterm/Process.md

 ## Process Termination

 On process termination, the OS reclaims all resources assigned to the process.
-In UNIX, a process can terminate itself using the `exit` [[System calls]].
-Alternatively, a process can terminate another process (given that [[Protection]] gave it the appropriate permission/privilege to do so) using the `kill` system call.
+In UNIX, a process can terminate itself using the `exit` [System calls](System_calls.md).
+Alternatively, a process can terminate another process (given that [Protection](Protection.md) gave it the appropriate permission/privilege to do so) using the `kill` system call.
 > If a process is `killed`, its child processes may or may not be killed.
 > If they are not, then they will be assigned a new parent process.
 > Either a "grand parent" process or the `Init` process.